-Digital verification confirms membership in nearly a dozen consumer tribes, including worldwide coverage for college students.
+Digital verification confirms membership in nearly a dozen consumer communities, including worldwide coverage for college students.
 It even enables you to create custom audiences.
 For example, Icebreaker—the performance apparel company—uses digital verification for its personalized offers to ski instructors and other outdoor professionals.

 07 Makes Student Offers More Vulnerable to Fraud

-When verifying student status, affiliate-based verification relies largely on .edu email addresses, and this approach has many problems, including rampant fraud.
+When verifying student status, marketplace verification relies largely on .edu email addresses, and this approach has many problems, including rampant fraud.
 An entire industry has built up around helping people create fake .edu email addresses in order to gain access to services and discounts.
 At the same time, many of the students you do want to reach don’t even have .edu emails addresses.